Put (card game)

 Put, occasionally Putt, is an English tavern game first recorded in the 16th century and later castigated by 17th century moralists as one of ill repute.
 It belongs to a very ancient family of trick-taking card games and bears close similarities a group known as Truc, Trut, Truque, also Tru, and the South American game Truco.
-Its more elaborate cousin is the Catelan and Spanish game of Truc, which is still much played in many parts of Southern France and Spain.
+Its more elaborate cousin is the Spanish game of Truc, which is still much played in many parts of Southern France and Spain.

 Etymology

 The name Put, pronounced "uh" like the "u" in the English village of Putney, derives from "putting up your cards in case", if you do not like them, or from "putting each other to the shift".
 (Note: And thus like the "u" in "putt", the golf stroke.)
 Cotton spells it Putt.

 History

 Put is mentioned as early as 1662 where the opening line of a poem, The Riddle, says "S-hall's have a Game at Put, to pass away the time..."
 It appears in a compendium of poems and songs from the period 1639–1661.
 The rules of Put are recorded as early as the 1670s by Willughby and Cotton.
 At that time it was considered a very disreputable game, "the ordinary rooking game of every place", rooking meaning "cheating".
 Its reputation was such that Crawley (1876) cites an early play as saying "if you want to be robbed, my son, play Put in a tavern."
 It was a game of the servants' quarters along with loo, whist and all fours.

 Cotton's rules were reprinted in various editions of The Compleat Gamester until 1750 and sporadically copied into the 19th century.
 No new information appears until around 1800 with Pigott and Jones' versions of Hoyle's Games.
 During the 19th century most sources copy these texts almost verbatim.
 Put died out during the 19th century, but not before having influenced Brag.